 -

 You’ll find this black caviar near the tinned fish in World Market (a true revelation of a store, especially when it comes to affordable luxuries like this).
-Though it looks the most like an expensive caviar out of our four picks (because it looks the most like classic caviar), it is actually the best caviar on this list for garnishing.
+Though it looks the most like an expensive caviar out of our picks (because it looks the most like classic caviar), it is actually the best caviar on this list for garnishing.
 It tastes a bit like the flying fish roe you get on sushi rolls (aka tobiko), so use it similarly.
 The tiny fish eggs provide crunch and pops of salty, rich flavor.
 Use it on your DIY sushi rolls, sprinkle it onto deviled eggs or latkes with sour cream, or stir it into some creme fraiche for a luxe dip.

 Credit: Merc / World Market